ican8/E-Commerce-Site/README.md

 To run the website locally, <br>
 Download the zip from [here](https://drive.google.com/file/d/1Md5NyQ_IvChYXYIGfbAAlOXevRtQwrsL/view?usp=sharing) for reference.
-This is completely option and the same result can be achieved by installing plugins on wordpress site built using above instructions.
+This is completely optional and the same result can be achieved by installing plugins on wordpress site built using above instructions.

 # Pages